top of page

 Managing Periodontal Disease

-• If periodontitis is aggressive and not explained by oral hygiene or lifestyle, evaluate for periodontal EDS, a distinct subtype with more severe dental involvement (see below)
+• If periodontitis is aggressive and not explained by oral hygiene or lifestyle, evaluate for periodontal EDS.
+This distinction matters, because implants are far more likely to fail in pEDS than in hEDS.

 TMJ Dysfunction Management